Visual collaboration startup MURAL raises huge $118M Series B – TechCrunch

 Growth

 MURAL was performing well enough in late 2019 that when it decided to take on extra capital to expand its go-to-market motion, the funds were available.
 Since the start of 2020, the world has seen the COVID-19 pandemic reshape how hundreds of millions of information laborers work.
-Tools that help facilitate remote work, and remote collaboration have been in high demand.
+Tools that help facilitate remote work and remote collaboration have been in high demand.

 This has not harmed the startup’s growth.